Community Calendar: March 24-25, 2021

 East Meredith

 Environmental Justice and Sustainability, 7 p.m., Hanford Mills, online.
 Multi-disciplinary series featuring artists and scholars.
-For info and to register: handfordmills.org
+For info and to register: hanfordmills.org

 Norwich